 The Vanishing is available to rent or buy now.

-The Vanishing subverts audience expectations from the very beginning in its pacing and plot.
-Here there are no big twists, no last-minute rescues, or Hollywood reveals.
-Even suspense is missing in its usual sense during a first half that feels relatively slow.
+The Vanishing subverts audience expectations from the beginning in its pacing and plot.
+There are no big twists, last-minute rescues, or Hollywood reveals here; even suspense is missing in its usual sense during a relatively slow first half.
 However, there is a palpable sense of unease from the outset, the pacing and lack of conventional and established tropes helping to create a feeling of rich realism.
-This, in turn, makes the events that ensue utterly terrifying.
-The story, rooted in one inescapable fact, these events could happen to anyone, anywhere and at any time.
+This, in turn, makes the events that ensue utterly terrifying – the story rooted in one inescapable fact, these events could happen to anyone, anywhere and at any time.

 A fascinating and utterly terrifying take on the “abduction” subgenre, we spend equal screen time between Rex, the boyfriend and Raymond, the kidnapper – a self-proclaimed sociopath.
-This allows us to understand their personas and where they are coming from long before they meet for the first time halfway through the film.
-This allows the film to delve into uncomfortable themes of obsession and egoism from two distinct and challenging angles.
-The plot culminating in an anxiety-inducing car ride before leaving us with a gut-wrenchingly hopeless and dark finale.
+This allows us to understand their personas and where they come from long before they meet for the first time halfway through the film, allowing the film to delve into uncomfortable themes of obsession and egoism from two distinct and challenging angles, the plot culminating in an anxiety-inducing car ride before leaving us with a gut-wrenchingly hopeless and dark finale.

-In 1993, Sluizer would return to The Vanishing with an English speaking remake starring Sandra Bullock, Jeff Bridges and Kiefer Sutherland.
-But it is the Dutch original that continues to haunt peoples dreams long after viewing.
+In 1993, Sluizer would return to The Vanishing with an English-speaking remake starring Sandra Bullock, Jeff Bridges and Kiefer Sutherland.
+Still, the Dutch original continues to haunt people’s dreams long after viewing.